poolup-devs/poolup_backend/README.md

 **return value**

+Each page returns 5 rides, sorted by the most recent ride first (newest->oldest).
 200 status with an array of rides that the user with the username had in the past (before current date&time)

 ---